Author Archive

 RSC Mechanochemistry has published its first articles.
 To celebrate this, we asked the authors to discuss their work in some more detail.

-In this edition, we hear from Ryan Kwok about their study titled Kinetics of primary mechanochemical covalent-bond-forming reactions.
+In this edition, we hear from Kathleen Floyd about their study titled The role of the milling environment on the copper-catalysed mechanochemical synthesis of tolbutamide.

 Want to know more about their work?
 Read the full paper here!